 - ground pepper

 - In a large stock pot, combine lobster stock, tomatoes and their juice, onion, pepper, and Old Bay over medium heat.

 - Simmer for 30 minutes, then add ground pepper and additional Old Bay to taste.

-- Add corn and simmer for an additional 10 minutes.
+- Add corn and simmer for 10 minutes.

-- While soup is simmering, peel, devein, and chop shrimp.
-Chop langoustine tails.
+- While soup is simmering, peel and devein shrimp.